CharlesIhara/Bioinformatics/Gene-Set-Enrichment-Analysis.md

 - This suggests that induced expression of ARID1A can decrease expression of EMT genes for up to 24h

 ## Leading Edge Analysis
 This is another feature available through the GSEA software that allows you to further analyze the genes from the leading edge subset (genes from a gene set that contributed most to the enrichment score).

-This tool is useful if you are analyzing multiple gene sets.
+This tool is particularly useful if you are analyzing multiple gene sets.

 ### Steps:
 1. Select a GSEA report from the filesystem